DavesCodeMusings/CloudPi/docs/install-ldap.md

 # Self-Hosted Lightweight Directory Access Protocol (LDAP)
-When you install an application, there are generally user accounts that need to be created to grant access to the application.
-With one or two users and a small number of applications, you can manage user accounts independently in each app.
+When you install an application, there are generally user accounts that need to be created to grant access to it.
+With one or two users and a small number of applications, you can probably get by with managing user accounts independently in each app.
 As the number of users and apps grows, having a centralized username and password database can be a good way to simplfy management.

 LDAP is a very common protocol used for this purpose.
 Most applications that require user accounts have some ability to use LDAP as an authentication mechanism.
 Each app will have its own way of configuring the integration, but the basic premise is the same.
 You need an LDAP server running that has users and passwords defined in it.
 The application passes the authentication request to the LDAP server.